christophenne/trello2planka/README.md

 * Only one board at a time.
 * For simplicity, users/members are not taken care of at all.
-* Archiving is not taken care of yet.
+* Archived lists and cards are not imported, since planka has no archiving feature.
 * Not imported yet: attachments, labels, history/actions

 ## Compatibility